What is Confirmation?

 You will be professing the faith of the Church, set out compactly in her Creeds (statements of belief), which you hear Sunday by Sunday.

 You will be examined and then confirmed in the faith by a Bishop of the Church of England in the Diocese of Chichester.
 This is a very important symbol that the Church is one in her faith, and that Parish Priests are appointed by the Bishop as he cannot visit all his Diocese at once, and yet he cares for all his flock.

 In preparation for this, you will have the opportunity to:

 Whom shall I speak to?

 From time to time, we run Confirmation preparation classes, and confirmations take place in the Deanery every year, although not necessarily at St Peter’s.
 If you are baptised, and would like to learn more deeply about the faith, and confirm the vows made at your Baptism, please speak to Fr.
-Keith or Fr.
 Martin.

 For further information about Confirmation within the Church of England, please click here.